TTube/SDKDemo/StockSDK/README.md

 ## License

-YFStock is available under the MIT license.
+YFStockSDKDemo is available under the MIT license.
 See the LICENSE file for more info.